dariashifrina/cuties/README.md

 This program works by turning each individual frame of a video feed into an array of colors in which each pixel is a color, then navigating this array, finding pixels that match the selected object's color and position relative to the previous frame.

 To run the CCV program, first install the Video library from the Processing foundation.
 Instructions can be found [here](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library).
+Alternatively, go to sketches, library, and download and search for the Video library based off of GStreamer.
 Afterwards, enter `processing CCV/CCV.pde` into the terminal, run the applet, select whether you want to use an active camera feed, or a prerecorded video, and then select the object that you would like the program to track.

 Have fun, thinkers!